infn-datacloud/cvmfs-publisher/docker/README.md

     $ sudo mv /usr/bin/docker /usr/bin/docker.bin

-2. Create a docker wrapper script to set MTU to 1450.
-It is used only when the 'docker network create' command is executed:
+2. Create a docker wrapper script to set MTU to 1450, used only when the 'docker network create' command is executed:

     $ sudo vi /usr/bin/docker